 Get a bird’s-eye view of London – as far as 40km in all directions – from a capsule on the London Eye.

 Also known as the Millennium Wheel, this symbol of modern-day London stands 135m high and was once the world’s tallest observation wheel.

 It has since lost its top spot to the Las Vegas High Roller, Singapore Flyer and the Star of Nanchang.

 It’s still Europe’s tallest cantilevered observation wheel and is one of the most visited attractions in London.

-So, make sure to book in advance to avoid standing in a queue for hours.
+So, make sure to book the London Eye in advance to avoid standing in a queue for hours.
 You can jump the queue by booking here.

 London Eye is at Lambeth, London.